Read these instructions completely before you begin.

 Three libraries were restored to your system for use during the conversion process: HSLOADMGR, HSLOADMGRW, and RBTCDRLIB.
 We don't remove them from your system in case you're doing multiple conversions.
 You can delete them when you're finished.

-If you use a data center and all systems in that data center have been converted, follow the process below to set up TCP/IP for your Robot Save data center.
+If you use a data center, ALL systems in in that data center must be on version 13.
+Once they are all converted, follow the process below to set up TCP/IP for your Robot Save data center.

 Note: Authentication entries will be created for DCMs and DCPs